jceipek/pyShiva/README.md

 pyShiva
 =======

-The PyShiva project is an experiment in bringing lightning fast high quality 2d graphics to python via the `pyshiva` module.
+The pyShiva project is an experiment in bringing lightning fast high quality 2d graphics to python via the `pyshiva` module.
 It aims to provide a simple vector-based API on top of the OpenGL-powered ShivaVG library.

 ![Demo](https://raw.github.com/jceipek/pyShiva/master/screenshots/RoseCurves2.png "pyShiva Rose Curves")